-MEDIA RELEASE: Healthy Kids Bus Stop Coming to South West Rocks & Kempsey
+Media Release: Healthy Kids Bus Stop visits South West Rocks & Kempsey

 Understanding early childhood health and development is critical, which is why some local families have already booked up for the upcoming Healthy Kids Bus Stop free health checks at South West Rocks and Kempsey.

 The Healthy Kids Bus Stop will be at South West Rocks Public School on 24 – 25 July, and then at Kempsey West Public School, Kempsey from 26 – 27 July.
 The Bus Stop program will see more than 60 children aged between 3-5 years from across the region at both locations.

 To access this award-winning program, parents and carers need to register online at https://www.royalfarwest.org.au/healthy-kids-bus-stop, or call Jennifer Goonan on 02 8966 8500 for more information.

 The Healthy Kids Bus Stop is an integrated ‘whole of child’ health and developmental assessment and pathway to care program which aims to improve the health and wellbeing of children living in rural and remote communities through early detection of lifestyle risk factors, delayed development and/or illness.

 The assessments are undertaken by a team of nursing and allied health staff and include a child health check, hearing screening, dental check, fine and gross motor skill development screening, language and speech development check and a food nutrition check.

 As part of the program, the children receive a bus pass, which is stamped at each ‘bus stop’ station health check they complete.
 When all required stations have been completed, the children are given a Healthy Kids Bus Stop bag containing items to promote healthy habits and play.